 The square outside of the temple was a Roman Forum back in the times of the Empire.
-Throughout history, the forum has continued to be the main square in Pula and continues to be so today.
+Throughout history, the forum has continued to be the main square in Pula even up to this day.
 Next door to the temple is also the Pula Communal Palace, which houses the local government.

 Cost to visit inside the temple: adults: 10 Kuna/£1.20/1.50 USD, children/students: 5 Kuna.
 Sightseeing duration: less than 5 minutes (outside only) or at least 15 minutes (inside).